 The fit parameters are sensitive to the signal-to-noise ratio and spiky variations in the light curve.
 We acknowledge that the pulse selection criteria are somewhat arbitrarily chosen and, as such, have some degree of subjectivity; thus, one could potentially select two pulses as one due to marginal variations in the count-rate.
 Therefore, to be fully transparent, we have defined two types of pulses after fitting: single peak and combined peak pulses.
 If a given pulse has only one detectable peak, and the pulse takes several seconds to rise before and decay after the peak, then it is defined as a single-peak pulse.
 If, on the other hand, several spiky variations along with the detected pulse peak can be identified, these pulse fits are marked as combined peak pulses as defined below.

 We assume that the subdominant peaks with a height that does not exceed 20\% of the peak count-rate of the pulse in 0.1s binning of the light curve are part of the dominant pulse emission.
 Any pulse with fluctuations that rise and decay in less than a second and with peak heights that exceed this 20\% level of peak count-rate is categorized as a combined peak pulse.
-These values are based on the background count-rate before and after the pulse duration.
 This categorisation of pulses enables us to be aware of the variations that we may have smoothed over while defining a pulse.